 Adult Literacy Resource Institute

-The Adult Literacy Resource Institute serves as the Greater Boston Regional Support Center for SABES (the state’s System for Adult Basic Education Support) and is primarily funded through grants from the Massachusetts Department of Education and the City of Boston Office of Jobs and Community Services.
-The A.L.R.I. was founded in 1983 as a resource center for adult basic education (ABE) programs in the City of Boston’s newly-organized Adult Literacy Initiative.
-After being located for many years off-campus, the A.L.R.I. moved to the UMass Boston campus in August of 2004 and can now be found in the Wheatley Building, 4th floor, room 167.
+The Adult Literacy Resource Institute (ALRI) serves as the Greater Boston Regional Support Center for SABES (the state’s System for Adult Basic Education Support) and is primarily funded through grants from the Massachusetts Department of Education and the City of Boston Office of Jobs and Community Services.
+The ALRI was founded in 1983 as a resource center for adult basic education (ABE) programs in the City of Boston’s newly-organized Adult Literacy Initiative.
+After being located for many years off campus, the ALRI moved to the UMass Boston campus in August 2004 and can now be found in Wheatley Hall, on the fourth floor, in room 167.

 - numerous staff and program development activities, including mini-courses, workshops, and sharing groups, intended for teachers, counselors, and program administrators on a wide range of topics, such as teaching approaches and materials, curriculum development, assessment, counseling, program administration, and the use of technology